Mark-AIICT/CAD-2/Documents/DeveloperMindset.md

-# What I try to be as a developer
+# The mindset of a developer

 ### Courage
 - The courage to make mistakes.